entelgy-brasil/zucchini-liferay-dxp/README.md

 Feature: Navigate to public home

-Scenario:  Navigate to public home with a loged USer Given user "test@liferay.com" is logged in liferay
+Scenario:  Navigate to public home with a loged USer Given user "test@liferay.com" and password "test" is logged in liferay
     Then I navigate to "web/guest/home"
     Then element having id "portlet-id" should be present Then logout in liferay